cardforcoin/kube-dash/README.md

-# kube-bitcoin
+# kube-dash

-Runs a bitcoin full node in a kubernetes cluster.
+Runs a dash full node in a kubernetes cluster.

 ## Prerequisites